 A sudden attack of pain sends the muscles into a debilitating spasm (persistent uncontrollable muscle contractions)—which is actually a protective defense mechanism to prevent further damage from continued use.
 When immobilized by muscle spasms, the obvious course of action is to lie down and rest for a while, which reduces pressure on the affected areas and permits inflamed tissue to settle down.
 Some people find that lying on one side with legs bent and a pillow between the knees provides optimal relief.

-Either or both may provide temporary relief, although the evidence is better for heat than for ice.
-You should wait at least 48 hours after an acute injury before applying heat, but otherwise, hot packs, hot water bottles or heating pads are advisable.
+It's usually best to use ice during the first 48 hours, after an acute injury.
+After that, either heat or ice (or both) may help.
+If you prefer heat, hot packs, hot water bottles or heating pads are advisable.
 Likewise, sitting in a whirlpool or hot tub (hydrotherapy) can be soothing and therapeutic.
 Heat dilates the blood vessels, improving the flow of nutrient- and oxygen-rich blood to the affected tissues.
 Heat also alters the sensation of pain and can ease muscle spasms.
 Cold is known to reduce inflammation.
 Although cold may feel painful against the skin, it numbs deep tissue pain.
+Applying either heat or cold may bring temporary pain relief, but will not cure the underlying cause of chronic back pain.

 Choose an over-the-counter (OTC) pain reliever such as acetaminophen, naproxen, ibuprofen or aspirin.
 (Acetaminophen has a lower risk of side effects than the others, as long as it is not combined with alcohol.)
 These medications help you get through the worst of the back attack, until you can return to your normal activities.